camunda/camunda-docs-manual/content/user-guide/process-engine/process-engine-bootstrapping.md

 ---

-You have a number of options to configure and create a process engine depending on whether you use a application managed or a shared, container managed process engine.
+You have a number of options to configure and create a process engine depending on whether you use an application managed or a shared, container managed process engine.

 # Application Managed Process Engine